sopra-fs23-group-27/sopra-fs23-group-27-client/README.md

 1. **Stable Internet Connection**: FlagMania is an online game, players will need a stable internet connection to play.
 We recommend a minimum internet speed of 5 Mbps for a smooth and seamless gameplay experience.
 2. **Web Browser**: FlagMania is a web-based game, so players will need a web browser to play.
 We recommend using the latest version of Google Chrome or Mozilla Firefox for the best experience.
 3. **Devices**: FlagMania is a web-based game, so players will need a device to play.
 We recommend using a laptop or desktop computer for the best experience.
-Smartphone and tablet devices may lead to a suboptimal experience.
+The use of smartphone and tablet devices is discouraged and may lead to a suboptimal experience.
+If a user still chooses to play on a smartphone, playing in side view is recommended!

 ## Technologies
 To establish a seamless connection between the frontend and backend, we have employed REST and Stomp-Websockets protocols.
 REST (Representational State Transfer) enables smooth communication and data transfer, allowing the frontend to interact with the backend effortlessly.
 Stomp-Websockets, a subprotocol of WebSocket, adds a layer of real-time communication, ensuring instant updates and an immersive gameplay experience.